-Sport and the arts have high profile at Trotts Hill, and pupils are introduced to a variety of activities and opportunities for pupils to develop their creative talents.
+Sport and the Arts have high profile at Trotts Hill, and pupils are introduced to a variety of activities and opportunities for pupils to develop their creative talents.
 French is taught from Year 1 providing an excellent foundation for language learning.
+All of our pupils learn a musical instrument in Key Stage 2.
 We want our pupils to apply themselves to the best of their abilities in all that they do.

 These main principles underpin our curriculum design:

+We empower our staff to organise their curriculum as they see fit to best suit the needs of the pupils in their care.
+Staff develop year group specific long-term curriculum maps which identify when the different subjects and topics will be taught across the academic year.
+Our subjects are taught discretely but staff make meaningful links across subjects to deepen children’s learning.
+Curriculum maps are produced for each year group ensuring clarity of coverage with a strong emphasis on progression of knowledge and skills.
 Curriculum organisation and timetabling enable learners opportunities for constant recapping of knowledge and skills with well-spaced reviews.
 We deliver a coherently planned curriculum with a progressive development and understanding of key knowledge, skills and concepts, which will be re-visited regularly.
-The use of Knowledge Organisers provide transparency within the curriculum an overview of pre-teach content and also a means of tracking knowledge, skills and understanding of concepts which are regularly re-visited in the form of a variety of retrieval exercises.
+The use of Knowledge Organisers provide transparency within the curriculum, an overview of content and also a means of tracking knowledge, skills and understanding of concepts which are regularly re-visited in the form of a variety of retrieval exercises.
 This regular revisiting enables knowledge to be committed to long-term memory.